jnozzi/cocoadev.com/markdown/InterceptMouseEnteredEventForStdUIObject.md

 ----

-I just posted some code for how to do this while handling resizing interfaces at the General/AddTrackingRect page.
+I just posted some code for how to do this while handling resizing interfaces at the AddTrackingRect page.

--- General/WAHa
+-- WAHa